 Dusting the pagoda, freezing East Lake and accentuating Coutt’s fountain, the piercing cold has brought a flurry of snow covering Vicky Park in a blanket of white.
 Our local photographers capture its festive beauty.

 These photos of Victoria Park covered in snow will help to banish any blues you might have this winter.
 Picturesque all year round, this green space on our doorstep has been transformed into an ethereal world dusted with snowflakes.
-This really is ‘the best park in the world’.

-It may have been unseasonably chilly this past week, but it’s all made worthwhile by a stroll past the frozen lake, glittering in the early morning light.
+If you usually go through the park on your morning commute, be sure to stroll past the frozen lake, glittering in the early morning light.
 The wide pathways cutting through the park are turned into snowy tundras, sealed with the footprints of excited children (and adults too).

 The Coutt’s drinking fountain clad in white is straight from a Dickens novel, evoking visions of winter’s past.
 The gothic architecture attracts photographers and filmmakers year round and you’ll spot this as the backdrop for several grime music videos.

-As a not-for-profit media organisation using journalism to strengthen communities, we have not put our digital content behind a paywall or membership scheme as we think the benefits of an independent, local publication should be available to everyone living in our area.
+As a not-for-profit media organisation using constructive journalism to strengthen communities, we have not put our digital content behind a paywall or subscription fee as we think the benefits of an independent, local publication should be available to everyone living in our area.

 We are powered by members.
 Hundreds of members have already joined.
 Become a member to donate as little as £3 per month to support constructive journalism and the local community.